liyanhrxy/connect/src/js/plugins/webextension/README.md

 2. Now you're able to use Trezor Connect in your code

-    You can access `TrezorConnect` as a global variable if you included Trezor Connect in your project manually
+    You can access `OneKeyConnect` as a global variable if you included Trezor Connect in your project manually
     ```javascript
     function onClick() {
-        TrezorConnect.getAddress({
+        OneKeyConnect.getAddress({
             path: "m/49'/0'/0'/0/0"
         }).then(response => {
             const message = response.success ? `BTC Address: ${ response.payload.address }` : `Error: ${ response.payload.error }`;